nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter2_chapter_2_god_eternal_creator_and_loving_father.md

 <!-- p24 -->
 God’s desire to dwell with His people is also clearly seen in the second book of the Bible, Exodus.
-In the book of the exodus the people of Israel, who had lived for a period of time in relative peace and harmony in Egypt, are now being oppressed by a Pharaoh who did not know of Joseph and feared the Hebrews (<span class="x-scripture" data-type="ref" data-book="Exodus" data-chapter="1" data-verses="6-8" data-lang="en" data-version="NKJV">Exodus 1:6-8</span>).
-God’s people lived in Egypt for roughly ~400 years (<span class="x-scripture" data-type="ref" data-book="Exodus" data-chapter="12" data-verses="40-41" data-lang="en" data-version="NKJV">Exodus 12:40-41</span>), of which the later portion of that was spent living as slaves (there is not a universal consensus on precisely how long Israel was in bondage to Egypt).
+In the book of the exodus the people of Israel, who had lived for a period of time in relative peace and harmony in Egypt, are now being oppressed by a Pharaoh who did not know of Joseph and feared the Hebrews (<span class="x-scripture" data-type="ref" data-book="EXO" data-chapter="1" data-verses="6-8" data-lang="en" data-version="NKJV">Exodus 1:6-8</span>).
+God’s people lived in Egypt for roughly ~400 years (<span class="x-scripture" data-type="ref" data-book="EXO" data-chapter="12" data-verses="40-41" data-lang="en" data-version="NKJV">Exodus 12:40-41</span>), of which the later portion of that was spent living as slaves (there is not a universal consensus on precisely how long Israel was in bondage to Egypt).

 <!-- p25 -->